Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-1-new-years-resolutions.html.markdown

 *Next month we'll be hearing from Daniel Elkan, founder of [Snow Carbon](https://www.snowcarbon.co.uk), a website that focusses on flight-free options for skiiers.
 In the meantime you can find us on [Facebook](https://www.facebook.com/flightfreeUK/), on [Twitter](https://twitter.com/FlightFree2020)/[Instagram](https://twitter.com/FlightFree2020), or at our [website](https://flightfree.co.uk).*

-*Credits: interview conducted by Anna Hughes.
-Intro voiceover: Sophie Helbig.
+*Credits: interview conducted and recorded by Anna Hughes.
+Intro voiceover: [L. Sophie Helbig](http://lshelbig.com).
 Sound effects: Josh Hill.*